Durga-30/Employee-Management-system/README.md

 #Project overview :
 the employee management system is used for the HR to maintain the employees and their details and also used for the organizations .

+#Terminal comments to run the project
+1.open folder
+2.cd Employeemanagement
+3.For frontend - npm run dev
+4.For Backend - npm start

 #project workflow:

 first the HR only can login using the login credentials